Answer-first guide

 What candidate data means here

-In the Intevie workflow, candidate data can include application details, interview answers, transcript text, recordings, scores, summaries, and recruiter review notes.
+In the Intevie workflow, candidate data can include application details, interview answers, transcript text, recordings, scores, summaries, screening decisions, and recruiter review notes.

 • The data supports screening and hiring review.